 3. Will I pay more tax or less?
 This is a difficult question to answer as it depends on your individual income and tax situation.
 In general, taxpayers who take the standard deduction will see a reduction in federal tax.
-Whether or not this affects your refund/balance due at tax time will depend on the withholding changes that are made (see FAQ#1)

 A. Persons who use the standard deduction (do not own a home, or have less itemized deductions that the standard) Will most likely pay less taxes, because the standard deduction is now almost doubled, and overall tax rates on income are reduced.